broddo-baggins/DoktorABC-Mock/DEPLOYMENT.md

-# GitHub Pages Deployment Guide (DEPRECATED)
+# GitHub Pages Deployment Guide

-**Note:** This project now uses Vercel for deployment.
-GitHub Pages deployment has been discontinued.

-For current deployment instructions, see [`VERCEL_DEPLOYMENT.md`](./VERCEL_DEPLOYMENT.md).

----

-## Historical Reference

-This guide was previously used for GitHub Pages deployment but is no longer maintained.
+This guide will help you deploy your DoktorABC Mock project to GitHub Pages for free hosting.

 ## Prerequisites